ribponce/particula/tutorials/README.md

 Landing page for long-form tutorials/write-ups/walkthroughs of some more specific subjects.

-All of these have their own Youtube videos that I'd also recommend watching.
+Some of these have their own Youtube videos that I'd also recommend watching.

 ---